Additional information for your visit

 Historic Royal Palaces have no direct contact with the Royal family and all enquiries regarding the Royal Family should be directed to the Royal Household.

 These promotions can only be used to buy tickets on the day of your visit on site.
 Tickets cannot be purchased through our website.
 Separate terms and conditions apply - please check the relevant websites for more details.
-Tesco deal tokens cannot be used to purchase family tickets or membership.

 Any third party vouchers must be printed prior to your arrival, and they must be redeemed at the ticketing office where they will be exchanged for a ticket.
 The voucher must still be valid on the date of your visit.
 Separate terms and conditions apply.
 Please contact the company you booked through directly for more details.